Vyral/gary-jacklin-recruiting/_posts/2019-05-10-how-to-effectively-block-out-your-time.md

 tags:
   - Transaction Management
 excerpt: >-
-  Time blocking is paramount to your success in the real estate business.
   Here are a few of the things that you’ll need to set aside time for in your daily schedule.
 enclosure:
 pullquote: 'In this business, you need to be available when everyone else is available.'
 enclosure_type: video/mp4